raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 - run a first sync

 For this guide, you will need access to Raito Cloud and you also need access to AWS.
-We assume that you're able to create an AWS IAM user or AWS IAM role that can be used by the RAITO CLI.
+We assume that you're able to create an AWS IAM user or AWS IAM role that can be used by the Raito CLI.

 ## Raito CLI installation